 #2 How Does The Reporting Work?

 White label agency engagements must always be outcome-driven.
 To ensure this, it’s important to understand how the team will report the progress of activities.
-Regular reporting helps the team evolve strategies in real-time while empowering digital marketing agencies to keep an eye on the ROI of the engagement.
+Regular reporting helps the team evolve strategies in real-time while empowering digital marketing and growth hacking agencies to keep an eye on the ROI of the engagement.

 The format of reporting can be both quantitative and qualitative.
 It can be presented in the form of a PPT, an in-depth research-based report, or via a dashboard, depending upon what white label services are being delivered.
 It also helps if the white label agency comes back with suggestions on how to evolve their strategies in a way that delivers more value.